Nek5000/NekDoc/source/tutorials.rst

 usr File
 ..........................

-The :ref:`user_files_usr` file implements various subroutines to allow the user to interact with the solver.
+The :ref:`case_files_usr` file implements various subroutines to allow the user to interact with the solver.

 To get started we copy the template to our case directory